testjavascript/nodejs-integration-tests-best-practices/README.md

 ## ⚪️ 3.
 Define infrastructure in a docker-compose file

 :white_check_mark:  **Do:**
 All the databases, message queues and infrastructure that is being used by the app should run in a docker-compose environment.
-This allows easily share tests setup between developers and CI in environment that resembles a typical production
+This allows easily share tests setup between developers and CI in environment that resembles a typical production.
+Note that the app under test should not neccesserily be part of this docker-compose and can keep on running locally - This is usually mor comfortable for developers

 <br/>